mapbox/mapbox-gl-native/platform/ios/docs/guides/Migrating to Expressions.md

                                    options: [.defaultValue: MGLStyleValue<NSNumber>(rawValue: 0)])
 ```

-Current Syntax:
+Current syntax:
 ```swift
 layer.circleRadius = NSExpression(forKeyPath: "mag")
 ```

 ![identity mode](img/data-driven-styling/identity.png)

 Some built-in functions can be applied to attribute values to style layer property values.
-To set the circle radius to 3 times the earthquake’s magnitude, create a `multiply:by:` function that takes the attribute value and the multiplier as arguments, or use a format string.
+To set the circle radius to three times the earthquake’s magnitude, create a `multiply:by:` function that takes the attribute value and the multiplier as arguments, or use a format string.

 ```swift
 layer.circleRadius = NSExpression(forFunction: "multiply:by:", arguments: [NSExpression(forKeyPath: "mag"), 3])